 remove the dressing or plaster yourself the next day

-do not drive or operate machinery for at least 24 hours
+do not operate machinery for at least 24 hours – you may also be told not to drive for at least 24 hours

 do not play sport or do any strenuous activities for at least a week